-Although it’s something you hear about often, most women aren’t sure why they need a 20-week scan.
+Although you often hear about it, most women aren’t sure why they need a 20-week scan.
 While this scan focuses on gender for the parents (for most, this will be when they can confirm whether it’s a girl or boy), it’s much more than that.
-During this scan, a sonographer will look at everything, from the baby’s bone structure to their heart valves, to determine whether or not they are growing correctly.
-They will study the heartbeat, check the amniotic fluid, and measure all of baby’s anatomy measurements.
-If this is your first ultrasound, your due date will be confirmed.
-While they analyze baby from head to toe, they will also be looking for certain anatomical anomalies that can be seen on the scan.
+During this scan, a sonographer will look at everything, from the baby’s bone structure to their heart valves, to determine whether or not they are growing correctly.1 They will study the heartbeat, check the amniotic fluid, and measure baby’s anatomy measurements.
+Your baby’s due date will be confirmed if this is your first ultrasound.
+While they analyze baby from head to toe, they will also look for certain anatomical anomalies that can be seen on the scan.

-I went into my scan not quite knowing what to expect—some other pregnant friends and moms told me that it was strictly an over-the-stomach ultrasound, while others said they had a transvaginal ultrasound.
-Similarly, some said that the scan was quick and easy, while others remember being there for over an hour or more and even some having to come back on a different date because their baby was not cooperating.
+I went into my scan not quite knowing what to expect—some other pregnant friends and moms told me that it was strictly an over-the-stomach ultrasound, while others said they had a transvaginal ultrasound.2 Similarly, some said that the scan was quick and easy, while others remember being there for over an hour or more, and even some had to come back on a different date because their baby was not cooperating.
 For me, my scan was somewhere in the middle.
 The sonographer did a quick transvaginal ultrasound first to measure my cervix (we still want it to be nice and long and thick at this point!).
-Then the remainder of the appointment was a transabdominal ultrasound.
+Then, the remainder of the appointment was a transabdominal ultrasound.3

-Luckily for me, my baby was cooperating, so the sonographer could get a quick read on all of her measurements.
+Luckily for me, my baby was cooperating, so the sonographer could get a quick read on her measurements.
 She went over everything—counting fingers and toes, checking the spine, the brain, and the heart.
 As she went, she let us know what we were looking at and that everything was looking good.
-Following the ultrasound, we sat down with the doctor to go over the images and ask any questions.
+Following the ultrasound, we sat with the doctor to review the images and ask any questions.

 How Can I Prepare for the Scan?

 There isn’t much you have to do to prepare.
 I was advised to drink orange juice or other sugary drinks about 20 minutes before the appointment to get baby moving, but most doctors will tell you just to come as you are.
-Make sure you are hydrated and don’t empty your bladder until you arrive—some sonographers want your bladder to be full, while others don’t.
-Make sure you get this confirmation before you are stuck chugging water while in the doctor’s office.
-You may also want to wear loose clothing and eat a balanced meal beforehand in case the appointment takes longer than you expect.
+Ensure you are hydrated and don’t empty your bladder until you arrive—some sonographers want your bladder to be full, while others don’t.
+Ensure you get this confirmation.
+Otherwise, you may have to chug water in the doctor’s office.
+You may also want to wear loose clothing and eat a balanced meal beforehand in case the appointment takes longer.

-Also note: your scan will likely occur at a Perinatologists office or radiology center, and most of these offices do not allow children, even in the waiting room.
-If you have other children, try to organize someone to watch them while you are at your appointment.
+Also note: your scan will likely occur at a Perinatologist’s office or radiology center, and most of these offices do not allow children, even in the waiting room.4 If you have other children, try to organize someone to watch them while you are at your appointment.

 What if Something is Wrong?

 I had tons of anxiety leading up to my scan thinking of this possibility.
 The good thing about getting this scan is that if something does show up, you have plenty of time to either fix the problem or truly understand it before giving birth.
-Many problems that show up during the scan, like placenta previa, end up resolving themselves before birth, so there is usually no need to stress too much if you get a bit of unexpected news.
-Whatever you find out on that day, be sure to ask the doctor as many questions as you can so you leave as informed as possible.
+Many problems that show up during the scan, like placenta previa, resolve themselves before birth, so there is usually no need to stress too much if you get some unexpected news.
+Whatever you find out on that day, be sure to ask the doctor as many questions as possible so you leave as informed as possible.